dlammerse/cucsel/AssignmentsNS.md

 ==================

 ##### Exercise 1
+a) Open travels.feature and check that the scenario runs (Right click on '**Scenario:** travel from Amsterdam to Utrecht' and choose 'Run')<br/>
-a) Create step 'And I travel to Utrecht' (just remove the #).
+b) Create step 'And I travel to Utrecht' (just remove the #).
 The background color of the step will turn into brown box, this means that there is no java connected to this step.
 Use Alt + Enter, choose 'Create step definition', choose NS (com.capgemini.steps).<br/>
-b) Check the generated java code, remove the auto generated `throw new PendingException();`.
+c) Check the generated java code, remove the auto generated `throw new PendingException();`.
 This exception is generated to make sure that you understand java code a bit before you can run a successful execution.<br/>
-c) Use Chrome to navigate to `https://www.ns.nl/producten/s/enkele-reis` and open the Developer tools using F12 to identify the the selector for the 'To' field on the NS website.<br/>
+d) Use Chrome to navigate to `https://www.ns.nl/producten/s/enkele-reis` and open the Developer tools using F12 to identify the the selector for the 'To' field on the NS website.<br/>
-d) In IntelliJ use copy paste from the `iTravelFromAmsterdam()` method, change the CSS selector to selector you found in firepath.<br/>
+e) In IntelliJ use copy paste from the `iTravelFromAmsterdam()` method, change the CSS selector to selector you found in ChroPath.<br/>
-e) Is the `.sendKeys()` the right method to use here?<br/>
+f) Is the `.sendKeys()` the right method to use here?<br/>
-f) Right-click on scenario naam 'travel from Amsterdam to Utrecht' and choose 'Run Scenario:..'
+g) Right-click on scenario name 'travel from Amsterdam to Utrecht' and choose 'Run Scenario:..'

 <br/><br/>